Get Good Business Traction Now

 - Realize the Options you Have

 Use the process to focus on ONE of the five problems at a time.
 In your first pass through: assess your current situation and effectively frame the problem.
 Next, be clear about the results you want when the problem has been solved.
 The third step is interesting.
 It’s like brainstorming.
 Create an ‘inventory’ of ways to approach and solve the problem.
 Anything goes and every idea is recorded, but you don’t have to commit to any of them until the next step.
 In the fourth step the ‘inventory’ is reviewed and some items are selected for action.
-The key here is that the TRaction items need to be steps that can realistically completed within a week – bite sized pieces of traction.
+The key here is that the TRaction items need to be steps that can realistically be completed within a week – bite-sized pieces of traction.

 Success comes from maintaining a consistent schedule.
 Weekly is normally a good frequency.
 It’s difficult to run the process as a solitary individual.
 If there are people in your company who will be involved in the solution then have them attend the regularly scheduled meetings.
 If you’re a solopreneur then try a peer group, advisor, mentor or coach and meet with a regular schedule.
-They key to success is to commit to achieving the results over the long term – even if path is not clear yet.
+The key to success is to commit to achieving the results over the long term – even if the path is not clear yet.